-Hire a Qualified PCAOB CPA Firm for SSAE 16 Reporting
+Hire a Qualified IR CPA Firm for SSAE 16 Reporting

 Choose a CPA firm that specializes in regulatory compliance reporting and one that has formidable experience with the SSAE 16 auditing standard, along with a strong technical understanding of SOC 1 SSAE 18 reporting and the international equivalent ISAE 3402 standard.
 A competent CPA firm will help you in the following manner: